mendix/docs/content/howto/mobile/native-local-notifications.md

 7. For now, set **Notification id** to **empty**.
 8. Set **Action name** and **Action guid** to **empty**.
 9. Click **OK**.
-10. Start and load the app in your mobile device.
+10. Start and load the app on your mobile device.
-11. Click the nanoflow button.
+11. Tap the **Send notification** button, then quickly minimize your app.

 The notification should be displayed at the end of the minute.
-[RESUME: TEST THIS]

-Be aware that if the app is in the foreground, it won't show any notification since its against user guidelines of IOS and Android.
-But it will still trigger onReceive event.
-This will be enough for us to do custom actions like showing a page with pop-up layout.
+If your app open, it will not show the notification due to iOS and Android user guidelines.
+However, notifications for open apps can still trigger onReceive events.
+This allows you to design custom actions for notifications, such as showing a page with pop-up layout.

+But what if you want to cancel a scheduled notification?
+Read on to learn more.

+## 5 Cancelling Scheduled Notifications

-But what if after scheduling the notification, we want to cancel notification it[todo: cancel after what? can make clearer?
-DONE] To do this you can use either the **Cancel Scheduled Notification** or **Cancel All Scheduled Notification** JavaScript actions.
+To cancel a scheduled notificaiton, you can use either the **Cancel Scheduled Notification** or **Cancel All Scheduled Notification** JavaScript actions.
 To cancel a specific notification, provide an identifier of that particular notification to **Cancel Scheduled Notification**.
 To cancel all notifications, call the **Cancel All Scheduled Notification** JavaScript action.
+For further information, see the subsections below.

-### 4.1 Cancelling all Scheduled Notifications
+### 5.1 Cancelling all Scheduled Notifications

+To cancel all scheduled notifications, do the following:

-1. Create a nanoflow named  ACT_CancelAllScheduledNotifications
+1. Create a nanoflow named  *ACT_CancelAllScheduledNotifications*.
-2. Create JsAction named "Cancel all scheduled notifications"
+2. Create JavaScript action named *Cancel all scheduled notifications*.
-3. Set Use return value => false
+3. Set **Use return value** to **false**
-3. Drag and drop this nanoflow to your home screen and name the button "cancel all".
+4. Drag and drop this nanoflow to your home screen and name the button *Cancel all*.

-Now we are set to see the effects of this new nanoflow we created.
+To test your new cancel button, do the following:

+1. Start and load the app on your mobile device.
+2. Tap your **Send notification** button.
+3. Tap your **Cancel all** button.
+4. Minimize your app.

-Simply click the schedule notification button then click the cancel all button.
-You wont see any notifications at the end of the minute.
+You will not see a notification at the end of the minute, proving your cancel action a success!

-### 4.2 Cancelling a Specific Scheduled Notification
+### 5.2 Cancelling a Specific Scheduled Notification

 Now we will need to supply a "Notification ID" which needs to be cancelled.
 For that we need following changes in ACT_CreateAndSendNotification and [todo: finish this mehmet]: